Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <Tabs>
 <TabItem value="aws1" label="AWS">
 <br />
 **Default region**&mdash;The AWS region in which to deploy the engine.
-We recommend choosing the region closest to your primary work location.
+We recommend choosing the region closest to your data lake.

-**Default subnet ID**&mdash;The [AWS subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) in which to deploy the engine.
+**Default subnet ID**&mdash;The [AWS subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) to which to deploy the engine.
 The AWS console shows the subnets in the region.

 **Default IAM role**